theabhishekmandal/Turtle_Alphabets/README.md

 ## Limitations

-The code works fine for all alphabets ,but not for numeric digits or special characters
+1 - The code works fine for all alphabets ,but not for numeric digits or special characters

-Also, the screen does not open in full screen mode till now, still working...
+2 - Also, the screen does not open in full screen mode till now, still working...

-And ,if the string ends in one line in the turtle screen then the cursor won't go to next line
+3 - if the string ends in one line in the turtle screen then the cursor won't go to next line

+4 - if the speed of the cursor is increased then the slowness of the cursor is visible while drawing curves.

 ## Built With